Dr. Bender Post Operation Instructions

 Do I need any other treatment after a root canal?

-.
+A permanent restoration is required after a root canal is performed on a tooth.
 Depending on the location of the tooth will determine what restoration will be recommended.
 Most teeth will require some type or crown, although there are exceptions where a filling may be placed.
 This permanent restoration is used to avoid future tooth fractures as the tooth is “hollowed out” from the root canal procedure.

 Download PDF of Instructions | Go to Top ↑